Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Model

-From a clump to an embedded cluster, the formation time is $\sim$2 Myr \citep{Evans2009-181,Covey2010-722,Megeath2022-134,Wells2022-516,Kim2023-944}.
-Thereafter, the duration time of the embedded phase is $\sim$2-5 Myr \citep{Kim2022-516,Kim2023-944}.
-Therefore, we only select the clumps with ages between 2-5 Myr to calculate the SFR and compare with observations.
-Equation.\ref{mecl} is used to convert the clump mass to the embedded cluster mass.
-Then the total embedded cluster mass is divided by the time interval ($t_{\mathrm{emb}} =$ 3 Myr) to predict the SFR of the cloud ($\mathrm{SFR}_{\mathrm{cloud,p}}$).
+where $t_{\rm b,p}$ is the peak position, and $\sigma_{\rm t}$ is the standard deviation.
+We should consider different values of $\sigma_{\rm t}$ to cover possible time spans of star formation.
+We consider values of $t_{\rm b,p}= 2, 4, 6, 8$ Myr and $\sigma_{\rm t}=$ 3, 6 and 9 Myr.
+There are a total of 12 cases here.
+Actually, the time-dependent SFH with large $\sigma_{\rm t}$ is similar to the constant SFH.
+From a clump to an embedded cluster, the formation time is $\approx$2 Myr \citep{Evans2009-181,Covey2010-722,Megeath2022-134,Wells2022-516,Kim2023-944}.
+Thereafter, the duration time of the embedded phase ($t_{\rm emb}$) is $\approx$2-7 Myr \citep{Kim2021-504,Kim2023-944}.
+Therefore, we only select the clumps in the age range [2, $t_{\rm emb}$+2] Myr to calculate the SFR and compare with the observation.
+Equation \ref{mecl} is used to convert the clump mass to the embedded cluster mass.
+Then the total embedded cluster mass is divided by $t_{\rm emb}$ to predict the SFR of the cloud ($\mathrm{SFR}_{\mathrm{cloud,p}}$).